wileewang/wileewang.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 news: false  # includes a list of news items
-latest_posts: frue  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 publications: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---